python-beaver/python-beaver/docs/user/usage.rst

 * multiline_regex_after: Default ``None``.
 If a line match this regular expression, it will be merged with next line(s).
 * multiline_regex_before: Default ``None``.
 If a line match this regular expression, it will be merged with previous line(s).

+The following configuration keys are for including defined log lines and droping the rest, good for where you have a very verbose application but are only interested in a subset of the logs.

+* include_filter_regex: Default ``None``.
+If a line match this regular expression, it will be accepted, if it fails the log line will be dropped, if not set all log lines will be matched.

 The following can also be passed via argparse.
 Argparse will override all options in the configfile, when specified.

 * format: Default ``json``.
 Options ``[ json, msgpack, string, raw, rawjson, gelf ]``.
 Format to use when sending to transport